 In the case of students living in residence, the university reserves the right to contact next of kin at any point; however, our intent is to treat students as adults.
 If a student is under the age of 18, then a parent is required to sign the occupancy agreement.
 However, that does not mean that institution will contact parents for any violations of the agreement.

 Unlike high school, we don’t send report cards home, call the student’s family if they’ve been absent from class, inform parents if the student is having difficulties or let someone know if the student has fees owing.

 This may be a significant change for family members who've previously been highly involved with their student’s education.
 We recommend talking with your student about their plan for managing their schooling as well as the type of information you wish they would share with you.
 Keep in mind that it is ultimately the student’s decision which personal information they choose to disclose.

 Benefits of living in residence

-Our residences help create an on-campus community for your student and there are numerous services available to support their academic and personal success.
-Studies show students who live in residence have a slightly higher rate of academic success than those who don't?
-High school applicants who apply before May 1, are guaranteed a place in residence for two-years.
+Living in residence helps create an on-campus community.
+Our residence program also provides students access to numerous services that support their academic and personal success.
+Studies demonstrate that students who live in residence have a slightly higher rate of academic success rate when compared to students who live off campus.
+High school applicants who apply by May 1 are guaranteed a place in residence for two years.

 Student support on campus